 When the contractor and end user have a contractual relationship, in principle, only the rules relating to contractual liability will apply.

 A contract party that does not fulfil its contractual obligations commits a contractual default as that party has not produced the promised result (in case of result engagement or the obligations to achieve a certain result) or has not carried out its obligations in the manner that would normally be expected from a normal person or entity (in case of an effort engagement being the obligation to act as any other contractor or architect or other professional would act in the same circumstances).
-The compensation here is limited to the damage that was foreseen or that could have been foreseen at the point of conclusion of the contract (this would reasonably include physical damage as well as economic loss).
+The compensation here is limited to the damage that was foreseen or that could have been foreseen at the point of conclusion of the contract (this would reasonably include physical damage as well as economic loss), although this rarely poses a problem in practice.
 There is therefore a direct causal connection with the contractual default and the resulting damage.

 Limitation of a contractual liability is in principle possible, except in cases where: